seanap/Docker-Update-Script/README.md

 * `nano $HOME/.bashrc`
 * `Alt+ /` (Alt+ Forward Slash) Jump to last line.
-* Copy and paste at the end of the file:
+* Copy and paste the below to the end of the file:
 ```
 if [ -d "$HOME/bin" ] ; then
     PATH="$HOME/bin:$PATH"